 DONATE HERE to celebrate Dr. Ruth and to support and continue the Y's legacy of welcoming immigrants.

-We remember.
-Funds raised from the Gala will be used, in part, to protect our future against recurrence of the past by offering programs of inclusion and diversity, like anti-bias training.
-We will prepare future generations to fight lies and hate, the twin enemies of truth.
+We remember and welcome.
+Funds raised from the Gala will be used, in part, to protect our future against recurrence of the past by offering diversity, anti-bias training and programs of remembrance.
+We will prepare future generations to fight lies and hate, the symbiotic enemies of truth and inclusion.